José E. Serrano: Tenure

 A member of the Progressive Caucus, Serrano was widely regarded as one of the most progressive members of Congress.
 He was questioned about his pork barrel spending by some fiscally conservative members of Congress.
 Arizona Congressman Jeff Flake once said of Serrano's $150,000 earmark to repair the roof at the city-owned Arthur Avenue Market (a historic indoor produce and prepared food market in the Bronx's "Little Italy"), "I would argue this is one cannoli the taxpayer doesn't want to take a bite of."
 Serrano replied to Flake, "The more you get up on these, sir, the more I realize that you do not know what you are talking about.
 I make no excuses about the fact that I earmark dollars to go in the poorest congressional district in the nation, which is situated in the richest city on earth."

 On November 18, 2005, Serrano was one of three members of the House of Representatives to vote in favor of immediate withdrawal of American troops from Iraq.
 The other two votes were from Cynthia McKinney of Georgia and Robert Wexler of Florida.

 In 1997 [HJR 19], 1999 [HJR 17], 2001 [HJR 4], 2003 [HJR 11], 2005 [HJR 9], 2007 [HJR 8], 2009 [HJR 5], 2011 [HJR 17], and 2013 [HJR 15], Serrano introduced a joint resolution proposing an amendment to the Constitution of the United States to repeal the 22nd Amendment, thereby removing presidential term limits.
 Each resolution died without ever getting past the committee.

 Serrano paid attention to local environmental issues in New York, with a particular focus on constructing greenways, acquiring parklands, and cleaning up the Bronx River, which ran through his district.
-Recently a beaver was discovered swimming in the river for the first time in 200 years, something seen as a testament to his efforts.
-In 2007, he engineered the purchase of the last privately-owned island in New York harbor—South Brother Island—for preservation in perpetuity by the City of New York as a wildlife refuge for rare shorebirds.
+In 2007, a beaver was discovered swimming in the river for the first time in 200 years, something seen as a testament to his efforts.
+The biologists who made the discovery named the animal José, after Serrano.
+Also that year, he engineered the purchase of the last privately owned island in New York harbor—South Brother Island—for preservation in perpetuity by the City of New York as a wildlife refuge for rare shorebirds.